Your sales pipeline is like a plumbing system of pipes, valves, and faucets meant to allow water (or leads) to flow smoothly and unobstructed.

 Some lead routing automation platforms offer audit logs that detail why a particular lead is routed a certain way.
 The best audit logs show the outcomes that went into each decision that sent a record down a specific path.

-With regular lead auditing, you can retrieve leads from the proverbial black hole.
+With regular lead auditing, you can retrieve leads from the proverbial black hole!

-Another way to keep lead leakage at bay is through solid lead management practices.
 Developing a lead management strategy involves creating a holistic, end-to-end process across all revenue teams: Marketing, Sales and Customer Success.

 Companies that consistently follow a lead management strategy optimise their sales pipeline and maximise the conversion of leads into loyal customers.

 Aligning sales and marketing is a to-do list item that never goes out of style.
-The teams need to agree on the criteria to elevate a lead to a qualified status.

-Not every prospect who visits your website downloads some content or attends your webinar is ready to buy.
-So, use your tools to properly nurture leads.
-It involves developing and distributing the right content to each lead persona group until they reach a qualified status.
+So, use sales tools to nurture leads properly.
+This involves developing and distributing the right content to each lead persona group until they reach qualified status.

 You’ll know your lead management processes are breaking down when:

 The good news is that you can fix a leaky funnel with the help of tools like Cognism or LeadData.
+Click here to find out more.

-Check out our guide to 35 funnel fixes that doubled our MQL to Opp rate, a library of pipeline tactics from 12 industry experts and 4 coaching videos to remedy problems from MQL to expansion. 👇
+You’ll discover 35 proven funnel fixes that doubled our MQL-to-Opp rate, pipeline tactics from 12 industry experts, and 4 coaching videos to help you solve problems from MQL to expansion. 👇